Live Project - New Build Rothbury, Northumberland

 Microgeneration

-Due to the high cost of supplying a new gas connection to the property and to help future proof the dwelling an alternative heat source is required.
-Air Source Heat Pumps form the main space heating and water heating for the property.
-An Air Source Heat Pump transfers heat from the outside to the inside via the principle of vapour compression refrigeration.
-An internal thermal store is included within the system to allow instant heat for the occupants.
+Due to the high cost of installing a new gas connection and to future-proof the property, an alternative heating solution has been selected.
+Air Source Heat Pumps (ASHP) serve as the primary system for both space heating and domestic hot water.
+These pumps work by extracting heat from the outside air and transferring it indoors using the principle of vapour compression refrigeration.
+An internal thermal store is integrated into the system to provide immediate heating on demand for the occupants.